fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 }
 ```

+### Wild bootstrap

-<br/> The disadvantage of parametric bootstrap is that this approach is
+The disadvantage of the residual bootstrap is that it is not robust to
-not robust to hetereskodasticity between clusters.
-Thus, we can consider
+heteroskedasticity across clusters.
+Thus, we can consider another
-another semi-parametric bootstrap: *wild bootstrap*.
-Instead of
+semi-parametric bootstrap: *wild bootstrap*.
+Instead of resampling the
-resampling the residuals themselves, the wild bootstrap rescales
+residuals themselves, the wild bootstrap rescales residuals with a
-residuals with a random variable *v* such that $\mathrm{E} v = 0$ and
+random variable v such that $\mathrm{E} v = 0$ and $\mathrm{Var} v = 1$.
-$\mathrm{Var} v = 1$.
-Often, these weights are chosen simply as *-1*
+Often, these weights are chosen simply as $-1$ with probability $0.5$
-with a probability *0.5* and *1* with a probability *0.5*, the so-called
+and $1$ with probability $0.5$, the so-called Rademacher weights.
+This
-Rademacher weights.
-This is why the bootstrap is termed wild, because it
+is why the bootstrap is termed *wild*, because it is kind of wild that
-is kind of *wild* that such a bootstrap provides asymptotically valid
+such a bootstrap provides asymptotically valid results (Djogbenou,
-results, see, e.g., *A. A. Djogbenou, J. G. MacKinnon, and M. Ø.
-Nielsen.
-Asymptotic theory and wild bootstrap inference with clustered
-errors.
-Journal of Econometrics 212.2 (2019): 393-412*. <br/>
+MacKinnon, and Nielsen 2019). <br/>

 ``` r
 ## Wild cluster bootstrap